SAP/luigi/docs/navigation-configuration.md

 ## Navigation elements

-The image shows the elements of the Luigi navigation:
+The image shows the elements of Luigi navigation:

 1. Top navigation, where the main navigation path is displayed.
 2. Side navigation, where the applications are defined.